sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

 {:toc}

 # Selenium
-Before sitespeed.io access and test a URL you can run your own Selenium script if you want to access a URL and pre-load the cache or if you want to login the user and then measure a URL.
+Before sitespeed.io loads and tests a URL you can run your own Selenium script.
+Maybe you want to access a URL and pre-load the cache or maybe you want to login as a user and then measure a URL.

 We use the NodeJs version of Selenium, you can find the [API documentation here](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).

 ## Login example
 Create a script where you login the user.
 This is an example to login the user at Wikipedia.
-Name the file login.js.
+Create a file login.js with the following.

 ~~~ bash
 module.exports = {